scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Configuration

 Border routers require mappings from SCION interface IDs to underlay addresses.
-Such information must be supplied to each router in an out of band fashion (e.g in a configuration file).
-For each link to a neighbor, these values must be configured.
+Such information MUST be supplied to each router in an out of band fashion (e.g in a configuration file).
+For each link to a neighbor, these values MUST be configured.
 A typical implementation will require:

 - Interface ID.
 - Link type (core, parent, child, peer).
 Link type depends on mutual agreements between the organizations operating the ASes at each end of each link.